tsgates/arch-wiki-markdown/wiki/Downgrading_Packages.md

 > Downgrading the kernel

-If you are unable to boot after a kernel update, then you can downgrade the kernel via a live cd.
+If you are unable to boot after a kernel update, then you can downgrade the kernel via a live CD.
 Use a fairly recent Arch Linux installation medium.
 When it has booted, mount the partition with your system on (e.g. /mnt) and if you have /boot or /var on separate partitions, mount them there, as well (e.g. mount /dev/sdc3 /mnt/boot).
 Then mount dev,